amjad120/final-lab405/README.md

 ## Introduction
 This lab helps the user save their favorite websites in one place
 ## Languages:
-Front-end: React
+Front-end: React.

-Back-end: PHP, Marina DB
+Back-end: PHP, Marina DB.

 ## Features:

 ### Add Bookmark:

 Save the new bookmarks by entering a URL and title.
-Validate inputs to check fields are filled before sending.

 ### View Bookmarks:

 Shows a list of saved bookmarks, each with a clickable title and management options.
 ### Update Bookmark:

 Allows users to edit the URL and title of existing bookmarks.
-Changes update dynamically on the back-end and front-end.

 ### Delete Bookmark:

 Allows users to delete bookmarks.
-Deletes from a database and then updates the display.

 ## Add a bookmark:
 ### Enter new Url & title: